tus/tus-node-server/README.md

 ```

 A tus server integrated into your existing Node.js server.
-`tus-node-server` has no dependencies so it can be integrated in any server-side framework.
+`@tus/server` has no dependencies so it can be integrated in any server-side framework.
 More examples can be found in [`@tus/server`][].

 ```js